WSBE-TV

-WSBE-TV (channel 36), branded on-air as Rhode Island PBS, is a PBS member television station licensed to Providence, Rhode Island, United States, serving the entire state as well as Bristol County, Massachusetts.
-The station is owned by the Rhode Island PBS Foundation, a non-profit organization.
+WSBE-TV (channel 36) is a PBS member television station licensed to Providence, Rhode Island, United States, serving the entire state as well as Southeastern Massachusetts.
+The station is owned by Ocean State Media, a non-profit organization, which also operates a similarly-named radio network based out of WPVD and WNPN.
 WSBE-TV's studios are located on Park Lane in Providence, and its transmitter is located on Pine Street in Rehoboth, Massachusetts.

 History

-The station began broadcasting on June 8, 1967 from the campus of Rhode Island College.
+The station began broadcasting on June 8, 1967, from the campus of Rhode Island College.
 In 1974, WSBE moved to the former WPRO-TV (now WPRI-TV) facilities at 24 Mason Street in Providence.
 In January 1991, WSBE moved to new studios on 50 Park Lane in Providence, near the Cranston city line.
 Its analog transmitter was located on Neutaconkanut Hill in Johnston, until the FCC-mandated digital conversion in 2009.
 From 1973 to 2000, WSBE-TV's programming was relayed in Westerly on translator W62AB.
 This translator was turned off in 2000, largely because of the high penetration of cable in the state.
 On May 1, 2003, WSBE rebranded itself as Rhode Island PBS.

 WSBE-TV's license was originally held by the Rhode Island State Board of Education (from which the call letters are derived).
 In 1981, what had become the Board of Regents for Education transferred the station to the Rhode Island Public Telecommunications Authority, a quasi-state agency.
 The Channel 36 Foundation was founded in 1987 as an independent fundraising arm of WSBE; it subsequently became the Rhode Island PBS Foundation following the station's 2003 rebranding.
 In June 2012, the Rhode Island Public Telecommunications Authority voted to begin the process of transitioning WSBE-TV from a state licensee to a community licensee, with the Rhode Island PBS Foundation assuming full control of the station.
 According to a release announcing the decision, the state budget extended funding to the station until the end of the fiscal year on June 30, 2013.
 The license transfer was completed on October 10, 2012.

+On November 9, 2023, Rhode Island PBS and Rhode Island Public Radio announced their intent to merge; the merger was completed in May 2024.
+In October 2025, WSBE and The Public's Radio rebranded as Ocean State Media.

 Programming

-WSBE airs well-known PBS series (Nature, Masterpiece, Antiques Roadshow), on typically no less than an eight-day delay from common carriage public television stations such as Boston's WGBH-TV.
-WSBE has differentiated its on-air schedule by including independent local and national productions, and content from program distributors American Public Television (APT), National Educational Telecommunications Association (NETA) and Executive Program Services.
-"Destination viewing" (content that draws a loyal audience week after week) includes The Lawrence Welk Show, Doc Martin, opera specials, and a Tuesday night rotation of "Britcoms" from the BBC, including Are You Being Served?, Last of the Summer Wine, As Time Goes By, Vicar of Dibley, Keeping Up Appearances, and several others.
-WSBE-DT2 airs a schedule similar to WGBH-TV in Boston.
+WSBE airs well-known PBS series (Nature, Masterpiece, Antiques Roadshow) on a schedule typically delayed by eight or more days from full-carriage public television stations such as Boston's WGBH-TV.
+WSBE has differentiated its on-air schedule by including independent local and national productions, and content from program distributors American Public Television (APT), National Educational Telecommunications Association (NETA), and Executive Program Services.
+WSBE's former second digital subchannel, WSBE Learn, aired similar programming to the main channel, but on a different time schedule.

-WSBE co-produces the nationally distributed Italian cooking show, Ciao Italia.
+WSBE co-produced the nationally distributed Italian cooking show, Ciao Italia, since 2002, with production on-site through 2015.

-Local content produced by WSBE includes:
+Local content currently produced by WSBE includes: